JustinCredibuilt/hossync_help/docs/public/getting-started/quick-start.md

 - Notifications
 - Billing

-If you cannot access billing, your tenant role may not allow subscription management.
+Only tenant `owner` and `admin` roles can save settings, test connections, queue syncs, and manage billing.

 ![Settings overview with ELD, Payroll, Sync Configuration, Notifications, and Billing sections](./images/settings-overview.png)

 ## 2. Add provider connections

 Create one active ELD connection and one active payroll connection.

+- ELD: `Samsara` or `Motive`
+- Payroll: `ADP`

-Save both connections, then run a connection test after entering credentials.
+Save both connections, complete Samsara OAuth if applicable, then run a connection test for each one.

 ![Settings page showing the ELD and Payroll provider sections](./images/settings-eld-and-payroll-cards.png)